How to auto reply to Facebook post comments inside Messenger

 I hope you’ve enjoyed this article.
 This was my first bigger article and took many many hours to put together.
 I am going to write many more quality articles, so if you could give me feedback I would be very grateful.

-If you are interested in chatbots, sign up for my FREE webinar where you can get your questions answered live!
-Also, if you think it can bring value to anyone else please share it with your friends.
+If you are interested in chatbots, sign up for my FREE video course to learn more about chatbots and Messenger marketing!
+Also, if you think it can bring value to anyone else please share this article with your friends